temporalio/edu-101-java-code/exercises/finale-workflow/README.md

 # Start the Workflow (Go)

-In another terminal, run the following command, but be sure to replace `Mason Egger` with your full name.
+In another terminal, run the following commands, but be sure to replace `Mason Egger` with your full name.

 ```
+$ cd go
 $ go run start/main.go "Mason Egger"
 ```